-TL;DR: JavaScript is getting harder to scale because of its single-threaded nature and the ever increasing complexity of web apps.
-The Chrome DevTools is our bread and butter for maintaining and improving the performance of web apps as they scale, but local profiling is often isn't representative of the code execution slowing end user experiences.
-Companies facing these challenges, namely Facebook, Microsoft, Slack, Dropbox, and Notion, have started profiling production to find and fix performance issues faster and more effectively.
-This blog post outlines their approaches for profiling production.
+TL;DR: The ever increasing complexity of web apps and JavaScript's single threaded nature is only making web apps harder to scale.
+Chrome DevTools is our bread and butter for maintaining and improving the performance of web apps as they scale, but local profiling often isn't representative of code execution slowing end user experiences.
+Companies facing these challenges, including Facebook, Microsoft, Slack, Dropbox, and Notion, have started profiling production to find and fix performance issues faster and more effectively.
+This blog post outlines their general approaches for profiling production.

 Scaling JavaScript is Hard

 Web apps at scale (VSCode, Slack, Notion, Discord, Spotify, etc) span millions of lines of JavaScript code, only making scaling them even more difficult.
-These companies have dedicated performance teams but struggle to maintain performance.
+These companies have dedicated performance teams but still face challenges with maintaining and improving performance.
 Furthermore, single threaded performance is plateauing.

 Maintaining the performance of web apps as they scale is only getting harder and users are noticing.

-While the Chrome DevTools is a performance engineer’s bread and butter, it has a few shortcomings:
+While Chrome DevTools is a performance engineer’s bread and butter, it has a few shortcomings:

-1. Reproducing end user performance issues is difficult.
-Variance in end user hardware and user flows cause the local Chrome DevTools profiling to stray from what's truly slow for end users.
-Having accurate profiles of slow user flows requires users to manually reproduce those user flows and cut tickets.
-But relying on user reporting of performance issues is brittle, since most slow user experiences go underreported.
+- Reproducing end user performance issues is difficult.
+Variance in end user hardware, application state, and user flows cause Chrome DevTools to stray from what's truly slow for end users.
+Accurately reproducing performance issues requires the end user to cut tickets outlining how to reproduce the issue and the developer to reproduce the exact state, user flows, and hardware described in the ticket.
+But relying on user reporting of performance issues is brittle, since most slow user experiences go unreported.

-2. Regressions are difficult to attribute.
-Every new release of your app is at risk of regressing performance.
+- Regressions are difficult to attribute.
+Every new release of your app risks regressing performance.
 At scale, pull requests for new releases of your app might often merge over 100 commits from changes across multiple teams, making regression attribution difficult.
 We've seen teams guess which code to revert changes to try to fix a regression without having any effect.
 If reverting changes didn’t work, these teams would continue reverting changes until the metric returned to normal or baseline their metrics to the regressed value.

-3. Identifying optimization opportunities is difficult.
-With limited visibility into code paths that were slow for end users, it was difficult to identify opportunities for improving performance metrics.
+- Identifying optimization opportunities is difficult.
+With limited visibility into code paths that were slow for end users, it's difficult to identify opportunities for improving performance metrics.

-The underlying limitation with the Chrome DevTools is that it doesn’t help developers understand which JavaScript codepaths are slow for end users.
+The underlying limitation with profiling code execution in Chrome DevTools is that it isn't always representative of code paths that are slow for end users.
 To overcome these limitations, companies began exploring new methods for profiling performance in production environments.

 Early Origins: Facebook’s End User Profiler Polyfill

-Because of this limited visibility into production JavaScript performance, a team at Facebook decided to tackle this problem in September of 2021, by running an experiment to profile JavaScript in production.
+Because of this limited visibility into production JavaScript code execution, a team at Facebook decided to tackle this problem in September of 2021 by running an experiment to profile JavaScript in production.

 This JS profiler was enabled for only a small percentage of Facebook users, and only instrumented functions of 10 statements or more in order to limit performance impact and to limit the quantity of profiling data collected.
 Nevertheless, we found it extremely valuable for understanding Facebook.com's performance in the field and for finding optimization opportunities.